Why do some social media content ideas get shared widely while others die in absolute oblivion?

 For example, given the coronavirus outbreak, this simple image conveyed a powerful reminder about things people could do to stay safe.

 Keep change to a minimum.

-Take a look at Close.com’s Facebook page and you’ll notice that they are quite consistent in terms of the topics they cover and the imagery they use.
+You should be consistent in terms of the topics you cover and the imagery you use.

-If you use datagraphs or similar branded images, consider using only two or three colors and stick to the same color palette.
+If you use infographics or branded images, consider using only two or three colors and stick to the same color palette.